awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ### File modifications and deletions

-By default, Mountpoint allows creating new files, and does not allow deleting existing objects or overwriting existing objects.
-You can adjust these defaults in two ways:
-* If you want to allow file deletion, use the `--allow-delete` command-line flag.
-When you delete a file from your Mountpoint file system with this flag enabled, the corresponding object is immediately deleted from your S3 bucket.
-* If you want to forbid all mutating actions on your S3 bucket, use the `--read-only` command-line flag.

-You cannot currently use Mountpoint to overwrite existing objects.
-However, if you use the `--allow-delete` flag, you can first delete the object and then create it again.
+By default, Mountpoint supports writing only to new files.
+Writes to existing files are allowed if `--allow-overwrite` flag is set at startup time, but only when the `O_TRUNC` flag is used at open time to truncate the existing file.
+All writes must start from the beginning of the file and must be made sequentially.
+By default, Mountpoint does not allow deleting existing objects with commands like `rm`.
+If you want to allow file deletion, use the `--allow-delete` flag at startup time.
+Delete operations immediately delete the object from S3, even if the file is being read from.
+If you want to forbid all mutating actions on your S3 bucket, use the `--read-only` command-line flag.
+See the [file operations section](https://github.com/awslabs/mountpoint-s3/blob/main/doc/SEMANTICS.md#file-operations) of the semantics documentation for more information.

 ### S3 storage classes